Sangmok-Lee/UGRP/README.md

-# UGRP
-# Understanding of Computer Systems Security and Design of Secure Computer Systems (컴퓨터 시스템 보안의 이해와 안전한 컴퓨터 시스템 설계)
+# UGRP - Understanding of Computer Systems Security and Design of Secure Computer Systems
 Undergraduate Group Research Project (Flush+Reload, Row-Hammering Detection Program)

 Attacks which exploit hardware weakness such as Flush+Reload attack or Row-Hammering is serious security issue.